 Dublin, Ireland's capital, has changed enormously in recent years - as has the country - but the city still manages to combine the old with the new.
 Even though the city center has a metropolitan feel to it, visitors here will still get a sense of Dublin's history.
-A tourist in Dublin will never be stuck for things to do.
+A tourist in Dublin will never be stuck for things to do with a multitude of tourist attractions to keep them occupied.
 St. Patrick's Cathedral, Christ Church Cathedral, Kilmainham Gaol and Dublin Castle are all must-sees.
 Culture vultures, as well as history buffs, will also delight in Ireland's capital as there are plenty of galleries and museums to choose from, including the National Gallery of Ireland.

 Many of the attractions listed above are within walking distance of each other.
 And there is simply no better way of getting to know Dublin that getting lost on its meandering, haphazard streets.